2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/006_Transformation_Matrices.md

 #### Rotating referred to an arbitrary point

-The biggest problem in rotation is rotating an object relative to a certain point: you need to know the origin of the coordinate system as well and modify the matrices as follows:
+The biggest problem in rotation is rotating an object relative to a certain point: you need to know the point of rotation $(x_p, y_p)$ in relation to the origin of the coordinate system you're using, and modify the matrices as follows:

 $$
 \begin{bmatrix}
     x'\\
     y'
 \end{bmatrix} = T_R \begin{bmatrix}
-    x - x_{origin}\\
+    x - x_p\\
-    y - y_{origin}
+    y - y_p
 \end{bmatrix} + \begin{bmatrix}
-    x_{origin}\\
+    x_p\\
-    y_{origin}
+    y_p
 \end{bmatrix}
 $$

-In short, you need to rotate the item by first "bringing it centered to the origin", rotating it and then bring it back into its original position.
+In short, you need to rotate the item by first "bringing it centered to the origin", rotate it, and then bring it back into its original position.

 ### Shearing